 - Backlink strength.

 This can be used to better understand your backlink profile, while also spying on the competition giving you insights to improve search results.

-The tool can also alert you when somebody mentions your company or particular keyword.
+The tool can also alert you when somebody mentions your company or a particular keyword.

 There are hundreds of thousands of people using Ahrefs to build links and boost their search engine rankings.
 I have been one of them for many years, as you will see on the tool’s homepage: